The “Theatre Community”

 Building An Arts Community

-At the beginning of the year, I talked about wanting to put together a “creative support group“.
+At the beginning of the year, I talked about wanting to start a creative support group.
 I said: